 The minimum investment varies by project, but there’s a base minimum of $5,000.
 However, it’s more common to see a minimum investment of $10,000.

 Additional shares are typically offered in $5,000 increments above the minimum.
-You can make investments via a self-directed IRA or use one of the EquityMultiple preferred IRA partners.
+You can invest in real estate via a self-directed IRA or use one of the EquityMultiple preferred IRA partners.
 These partners usually have a minimum investment of $10,000.

-AcreTrader is quite a unique real estate crowdfunding platform, as instead of commercial or residential real estate, you can buy shares in farmland.
-This is an interesting way to diversify your investment portfolio.
+AcreTrader is quite a unique real estate crowdfunding platform.
+Instead of commercial or residential real estate, you can buy shares in farmland.
+This is an exciting way to diversify your investment portfolio.

-AcreTrader has been operating since 2018, but it is already BBB accredited with an A- rating.
+AcreTrader has been operating since 2018 and is already BBB accredited with an A- rating.
 Carter Malloy, the CEO and founder of AcreTrader grew up within a farming family, yet he spent most of his career in the financial services industry.
 These backgrounds combined to inspire AcreTrader.

 Frequently Asked Questions